This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 4. Wieden (4th District)

-There is also a network of hipster bars, local restaurants and corner cafés that are a fresh change from larger, well-known ones a stone’s throw away.
 There is a younger, more artistic and energetic feel to Wieden, with many students, artists and local designers that give it its unique feel.

 Top Attractions